isaacwen01/DH110/Assignments/A07/README.md

 ### Task 2 Flow:
 ![Task 2 Flow](https://github.com/isaacwen01/DH110/blob/main/Assignments/A07/Task%202%20Flow.png)
-*Note that the flow lines of the back arrows for the appointment-booking screens are intentionally left out in this prototype as clicking them would make the user lose their progress.*
+*Note that the flow lines of the back arrows of the browser for the appointment-booking screens are intentionally left out in this prototype as clicking them would make the user lose their progress.*

 ### Task 3 Flow: